-- Multiple Storage options: public, private or hybrid storage.
+- Multiple Storage options: public, private, or hybrid storage.

 - Various service choices according to the Organization’s needs.

-The person who has or had authorised access to an organisation’s network and data may misuse the access given to them.
+The person who has or had authorized access to an organization’s network and data may misuse the access given to them.
 This has the potential to harm the integrity of your Company.

 But, furthermore, according to security researchers Alex Nicoll and William R Claycomb:

-Also, human errors and mistakes are inevitable because not just the ransomware and other outside attacks can cause data loss or damage.
+Also, human errors and mistakes are inevitable because not just ransomware and other outside attacks can cause data loss or damage.

 With that, DDoS-as-a-Service is popularising between the Dark Web community.
 A potent DDoS strike on a computing service gives a cyber-criminal the time to execute other cyber-attacks without getting impounded.